How do you know it’s time to buy a new AC?

 If your AC requires servicing and maintenance fairly often, it might be worth looking into the environmental reasons for this.

-If you live in a coastal area or have direct visibility of the sea from your home, it’s likely that the sea breeze and high humidity is causing greater wear and tear on your air conditioner, particularly the outdoor units of a split AC, or the metal outer parts of window ACs which are constantly exposed to the elements, including heavy rains.
+If you live in a coastal area or have direct visibility of the sea from your home, it’s likely that the sea breeze and high humidity are causing greater wear and tear on your air conditioner, particularly the outdoor units of a split AC, or the metal outer parts of window ACs which are constantly exposed to the elements, including heavy rains.

 This could cause rusting and corrosion, or moisture build-up in the sensitive and delicate electrical components, which will cause your AC to require maintenance more often.
 In these cases, if you find that your AC has faced considerable rusting and environmental damage, it might be worth replacing it rather than spending too much on repairs and part replacements.

 Additionally, changing environmental and emissions standards could mean that the refrigerant used in your AC is outdated and no longer easily available.
-This will either render your AC unusable, or could cost you a lot to have serviced due to the higher cost of acquiring the outdated refrigerant.
+This will either render your AC unusable or could cost you a lot to have serviced due to the higher cost of acquiring the outdated refrigerant.
 In such situations, buying a new AC may be simpler and more cost-effective in the long run.

 5. You’ve just renovated your house (and it’s time for an upgrade)